RocktimRajkumar/Docker_Flask/README.md

 You can also check to see if you have any containers even if they are not running.

 ## Creating the Files
+At this point I am going to assume you have python  installed.

+    $ python --version
+    Python 3.6.2
+For creating Flask Application you need to install Flask.

+    $ pip install flask

+Create a new file in your `hello_docker` folder called app.py with some basic flask code in it.

+**app.py**

+    #app.py file

+    from flask import Flask

+	app = Flask(__name__)

+    @app.route('/')
+    def index():
+	    return "Hello World API"

+    if __name__ == '__main__':
+	    app.run(host='0.0.0.0',port=8053)

+You will notice the python file imports a few things.
+Although you might have them right now locally, the next person on the next machine won’t.
+So we need to create a  `requirements.txt`  file to import them when our docker runs.

+**requirements.txt**

+    flask

+Now we need a `Dockerfile` in the same directory.
+It is just called `Dockerfile` , no extension, no suffix.

+**Docker File**

+    # Dockerfile
+    FROM python:3

+	WORKDIR /usr/src/app

+	COPY requirements.txt ./

+	RUN pip install --no-cache-dir -r requirements.txt

+	COPY . .

+	CMD ["python","./hello-api.py"]

+This  `Dockerfile`  copies our current folder,  `.`  , into our container folder  `./`  .
+It sets `/usr/src/app` folder as the working directory, installs all our requirements with  `pip install`  from  `requirements.txt`, and then runs the file using  `python app.py`.

+Thats it, these are the 3 files you need to get started.
+My  `hello_docker` folder looks like this.

+    hello_docker
+    │
+    └───requirements.txt
+    │
+    └───Dockerfile
+    │
+    └───app.py

 ## Docker Build

+You should still be in your  `hello_docker`  directory.

+Now we can build our docker image.

+    $ docker build -t my_docker:latest .

+You will get a bunch of fancy output with loading bars, but what are looking for it it to end with the following confirmation.

+    Successfully built ddc23d92067e
+    Successfully tagged my_docker_flask:latest

+What does this do?
+We are building an image with the tag ( `--tag` , `-t` ) `my_docker:latest` that includes everything in the current directory, `.`

+Now we can see what we created.

+    $ docker images
+    REPOSITORY       TAG     IMAGE ID      CREATED         SIZE
+    my_docker	   latest   dec23792067e  45 seconds ago  687MB

+But, is it running?

+    $ docker ps
+    CONTAINER ID  IMAGE  COMMAND  CREATED  STATUS  PORTS  NAMES

+Nope!
+That is the next step.

 ## Docker Run

 ## Push Your Image To Docker Hub